weiserlab/homepage2/content/home/welcome.md

     color: "#e3e3e2"
     text_color_light: false
 ---
-<br> We are a curiosity driven group of students, engineers and researchers interested in Wireless, Embedded Intelligence, Sensing and Emerging Technologies **(WEISER)**. <br>
+<br> We are a curiosity driven group of students, engineers and researchers interested in Wireless, Embedded systems and Intelligence, Sensing and Emerging Technologies **(WEISER)**. <br>

 ## Vision